GENeSYS-MOD/GENeSYS_MOD.readthedocs/docs/source/mathematical_formulation/variables.rst

 --------------------------
 **Sets: [Year,Timeslice,Region] Unit: [PJ]**

+Represents, for each time slice and region, the amount of demand that must be backed by generators tagged as reserve-eligible.
+It is calculated by summing all reserve-capable output (weighted by conversion factors, time-slice shares, and reserve tags) to ensure the required reserve margin is met.

 DemandSplitByModalType
 ----------------------
 **Sets: [ModalType,Timeslice,Region,Fuel,Year] Unit: [gpkm/gtkm]**

+Denotes the portion of a region’s specified fuel demand allocated to each transport mode and time slice.
+It is obtained by multiplying the annual demand for that fuel by the mode-specific share and the time-slice profile.

 DiscountedAnnualCurtailmentCost
 -------------------------------
 **Sets: [Year,Fuel,Region] Unit: [M€]**

+Represents the present‐value cost of energy curtailment in a given year for a specific fuel and region, calculated by taking the undiscounted annual curtailment cost and dividing it by the appropriate discount factor for that year and location.

 DiscountedAnnualProductionChangeCost
 ------------------------------------
 **Sets: [Year,Technology,Region] Unit: [M€]**

+Reflects the discounted value of all ramp‐up and ramp‐down costs for a particular generation technology in a given region over a year, obtained by applying the technology-specific discount rate to the annual production-change cost.

 DiscountedAnnualTotalTradeCosts
 -------------------------------
 **Sets: [Year,Region] Unit: [M€]**

+Denotes the present‐value of the total cost of importing fuels into a region during the year, calculated by discounting the sum of its undiscounted annual trade costs by the regional discount rate.

 DiscountedCapitalInvestment
 ---------------------------
 **Sets: [Year,Technology,Region] Unit: [M€]**

+Represents the discounted total spending on new capacity additions for a given technology and region in a year, found by applying the capital‐cost discount factor to that year’s undiscounted capital investment.

 DiscountedCapitalInvestmentStorage
 ----------------------------------
 **Sets: [Storage,Year,Region] Unit: [M€]**

+Captures the present‐value of all capital spending on new storage capacity of a particular storage technology in a region and year, computed by dividing the year’s undiscounted storage investment by the region’s discount factor.

 DiscountedNewTradeCapacityCosts
 -------------------------------
 **Sets: [Year,Fuel,Region,Region] Unit: [M€]**

+Represents the discounted cost of expanding cross‐region trade capacity for a given fuel pair in a particular year, obtained by applying the appropriate discount rate to that year’s undiscounted investment in new trade infrastructure.

 DiscountedOperatingCost
 -----------------------
 **Sets: [Year,Technology,Region] Unit: [M€]**

+Denotes the present‐value of all variable and fixed operating costs for a given technology in a region over the year, calculated by discounting the sum of its undiscounted annual operating costs.

 DiscountedSalvageValue
 ----------------------
 **Sets: [Year,Technology,Region] Unit: [M€]**

+Reflects the present‐value benefit of retiring remaining capacity for a particular technology and region in a given year, computed by applying the discount factor to that year’s undiscounted salvage value for the retired capacity.

 DiscountedSalvageValueStorage
 -----------------------------
 **Sets: [Storage,Year,Region] Unit: [M€]**

+Captures the present‐value of salvaging any remaining storage capacity of a given storage technology in a region during that year, calculated by discounting the undiscounted salvage value by the regional discount rate.

 DiscountedSalvageValueTransmission
 ----------------------------------
 **Sets: [Year,Region] Unit: [M€]**

+Represents the present‐value gain from retiring transmission assets within a region in a given year, obtained by applying the appropriate discount factor to the undiscounted salvage value of those transmission lines.

 DiscountedTechnologyEmissionsPenalty
 ------------------------------------
 **Sets: [Year,Technology,Region] Unit: [M€]**

+Denotes the present‐value cost of all emissions penalties incurred by a specific generation technology in a region over the year, calculated by discounting the sum of its emission-based penalties.

 Export
 ------
 **Sets: [Year,Timeslice,Fuel,Region,Region] Unit: [PJ]**

+Amount of a fuel exported from one region to another in a specific timeslice.

 Import
 ------
 **Sets: [Year,Timeslice,Fuel,Region,Region] Unit: [PJ]**

+Amount of a given fuel imported into a region from another region during a specific timeslice.
+The model enforces that exports from Region A to Region B exactly match imports into Region B from Region A, ensuring a balanced trade flow.

 ModelPeriodCostByRegion
 -----------------------
 **Sets: [Region] Unit: [M€]**

+Represents the cumulative present‐value cost incurred in each region over the entire model period, calculated by summing that region’s :ref:`totaldiscountedcost` across all years.

 ModelPeriodEmissions
 --------------------
 **Sets: [Region,Emission] Unit: [Mt]**

+Represents the cumulative emissions a pollutant in a specific region over the entire model horizon, including exougenous emissions.
+It is used to add emission limits overthe entire model period.

 NetTrade
 --------
 **Sets: [Year,Timeslice,Fuel,Region] Unit: [PJ]**

+Net trade measures, for each region, fuel, and time slice, the difference between exports (adjusted upward to account for trade losses) and imports into that region.
+Specifically, every unit exported is multiplied by (1 + loss factor) to reflect the extra amount that had to be shipped out before losses occur, and then imports are subtracted.

 NetTradeAnnual
 --------------
 **Sets: [Year,Fuel,Region] Unit: [PJ]**

+Represents the yearly net volume of a specific fuel traded by a region , calculated as the sum of net trade across all time slices.
+A positive value indicates the region overall sends more fuel out (net exporter), while a negative value means it receives more than it ships (net importer).

 NewCapacity
 -----------
 **Sets: [Year,Technology,Region] Unit: [GW]**

+Represents the amount of new generation capacity added in a given year and location, measured in gigawatts.

 NewStorageCapacity
 ------------------
 **Sets: [Storage,Year,Region] Unit: [PJ]**

+Represents the amount of new generation capacity added in a given year and location, measured in petajoules.

 NewTradeCapacity
 ----------------
 **Sets: [Year,Fuel,Region,Region] Unit: [GW]**

+Represents the additional inter‐regional transport capacity installed in a given year for moving a specific fuel between two regions, measured in gigawatts.

 NewTradeCapacityCosts
 ---------------------
 **Sets: [Year,Fuel,Region,Region] Unit: [M€]**

+Represents the annual cost of building additional trade capacity for a fuel between two regions, calculated as the new capacity amount multiplied by the per-unit growth cost and the distance of that trade route.

 OperatingCost
 -------------
 **Sets: [Year,Technology,Region] Unit: [M€]**

+Represents the total annual expense to run a technology at a location, computed by summing its fixed and variable operating costs.

 Production
 ----------
 **Sets: [Year,Timeslice,Fuel,Region] Unit: [PJ]**

+Represents the energy output of a given fuel in a particular region during a specific timeslice, calculated by summing each technology’s slice‐level production of that fuel.

 ProductionAnnual
 ----------------
 **Sets: [Year,Fuel,Region] Unit: [PJ]**

+Denotes the total yearly energy output of a given fuel in a region, obtained by summing all timeslice‐level production values for that fuel across the entire year.

 ProductionByTechnology
 ----------------------
 **Sets: [Year,Timeslice,Technology,Fuel,Region] Unit: [PJ]**

+Specifies the energy of a particular fuel produced by a single technology in a region during one timeslice, computed by converting the technology’s instantaneous activity (in GW) into PJ using the mode‐specific output ratios and the timeslice’s fraction of the year.

 ProductionByTechnologyAnnual
 ----------------------------
 **Sets: [Year,Technology,Fuel,Region] Unit: [PJ]**

+Gives the annual total energy of a particular fuel produced by a single technology in a region, calculated as the sum of that technology’s timeslice‐level fuel production (in PJ) over all timeslices in the year.

 ProductionDownChangeInTimeslice
 -------------------------------
 **Sets: [Year,Timeslice,Fuel,Technology,Region] Unit: [PJ]**

+Measures the decrease in energy production of a given fuel by a specific technology from the previous timeslice to the current one, capturing downward ramping.

 ProductionSplitByModalType
 --------------------------
 **Sets: [ModalType,Timeslice,Region,Fuel,Year] Unit: [%]**

+Indicates the percentage share of a fuel’s production in a region and timeslice that is allocated to a particular transport mode, determined by tagging each technology‐mode pair and dividing its fuel output by the total fuel production in that slice.

 ProductionUpChangeInTimeslice
 -----------------------------
 **Sets: [Year,Timeslice,Fuel,Technology,Region] Unit: [PJ]**

+Measures the increase in energy production of a given fuel by a specific technology from the previous timeslice to the current one, capturing upward ramping.

+.. _rateofactivity:

 RateOfActivity
 --------------
 **Sets: [Year,Timeslice,Technology,Mode of Operation,Region] Unit: [GW]**

+Represents the actual power output of a given technology running in a specific mode and region during a single timeslice.
+The sum of all mode‐specific RateOfActivity values for that technology equals its total available capacity (after applying availability, minus any reserved or curtailed capacity).

 RateOfProduction
 ----------------
 **Sets: [Year,Timeslice,Fuel,Region] Unit: [GW]**

+Denotes the instantaneous generation rate of a particular fuel in a region during one timeslice, calculated by adding up each technology’s combined mode‐specific production rates for that fuel.

 RateOfProductionByTechnology
 ----------------------------
 **Sets: [Year,Timeslice,Technology,Fuel,Region] Unit: [GW]**

+Specifies the instantaneous production rate (in GW) of a particular fuel by one technology in a region during a timeslice, obtained by summing that technology’s mode‐specific production rates for the fuel.

 RateOfProductionByTechnologyByMode
 ----------------------------------
 **Sets: [Year,Timeslice,Technology,Mode of Operation,Fuel,Region] Unit: [GW]**

+Gives the instantaneous production rate (in GW) of a particular fuel by a specific technology operating in one mode and region during a timeslice.

 RateOfTotalActivity
 -------------------
 **Sets: [Year,Timeslice,Technology,Region] Unit: [GW]**

+Represents the total capacity (in GW) of a technology running in a region during a timeslice, summed across all its operating modes.

 RateOfUse
 ---------
 **Sets: [Year,Timeslice,Fuel,Region] Unit: [GW]**

+Denotes the instantaneous fuel consumption rate for a given fuel in a region and timeslice, obtained by summing all technologies’ mode‐specific usage rates for that fuel.

 RateOfUseByTechnology
 ---------------------
 **Sets: [Year,Timeslice,Technology,Fuel,Region] Unit: [GW]**

+Specifies the instantaneous consumption rate of a particular fuel by one technology in a region during a timeslice, calculated by summing that technology’s mode‐specific usage rates for the fuel (including time‐dependent efficiencies).

 RateOfUseByTechnologyByMode
 ---------------------------
 **Sets: [Year,Timeslice,Technology,Mode of Operation,Fuel,Region] Unit: [GW]**

+Gives the instantaneous consumption rate of a specific fuel by a technology running in a certain mode and region during a timeslice.

 RETargetMin
 -----------